 I’m someone who managed to “get away with” doing almost no exercise whilst maintaining the appearance of being mostly healthy.
 But, like most of us, as I got older that lack of exercise was starting to show.
 I wanted to enter my 40s feeling healthy, strong and good about myself.

 Making change stick

-I needed to make a change, so I fell back on what I know and what I thought could help me, which is
+I needed to make a change, so I fell back on what I knew and what I thought could help me, which is

 - surrounding myself with people with similar goals would help motivate me to change

 - making commitments to other people means I am more likely to keep them

 - forming habits would help make the change stick

 - small iterative changes are better than big bang ones